-Task How it was done in HP OO 9.x How it is done in HP OO 10.x Creating operations Use the New &gt; Operation menu option, and select the type of Import actions plugins, or create operations from imported action plugins. operation.
-See "Creating Operations" on page 360.
+Task How it was done in HP OO 9.x How it is done in HP OO 10.x Creating operations Use the New > Operation menu option, and select the type of Import actions plugins, or create operations from imported action plugins. operation.
+See "Creating Operations" on page 340.
 Checking flows into a shared repository Use the Check In button within Studio.
 Save projects locally and commit them to a shared repository, using a source control management tool.
-See "Working with Source Control in Open the flow in the Central Delegase the flow on a content pack and flow application, and run the flow. deploy it to the HP OO server, via API.
+See "Working with Source Control in HP OO Studio" on page 42.
+Deploy and run a flow Open the flow in the Central application, and run the flow.
+Release the flow as a content pack and deploy it to the HP OO server, via API.
 See the HP OO Installation Guide and the HP OO Application Program Interface (API) Guide.
 Create multi- instance steps Right-click a step and select the Toggle Multi-instance option to turn it into a multi-instance step.
 Then, create multiple loops for the different targets of the step.
 Drag the Multi-instance icon on the Step palette to the authoring canvas.
 Add one or more subflows or operations to the multi-instance lane, and set multiple targets for the step via an input list of values.
-See "Creating a Flow with Multi-Instance Steps" on page 299.
+See "Creating a Flow with Multi-Instance Steps" on page 276.
 Create actions for operations Create IAction implementation classes, compile them into a .dll or .jar file, copy the .dll or .jar Create and pack an action plugin, import it into Studio, and create a new operation from it. file into your Web service, and import the Web service into Studio.
-See "Creating Operations" on page 360.
+See "Creating Operations" on page 340.
 Create categories to use for classifying flows In the domain term called Categories , in the Configuration\Domain Terms folder, add a new row for the new category.
 Create a new category in the Configuration\Categories folder.